-Between June 1 and June 30, 2021, you’ll receive an extra 30% bonus when you transfer your MR points to Marriott Bonvoy, resulting in an effective transfer ratio of 1 Amex MR or MR Select point = 1.56 Marriott Bonvoy points!
+Between September 1 and September 30, 2021, you’ll receive an extra 30% bonus when you transfer your MR points to Marriott Bonvoy, resulting in an effective transfer ratio of 1 Amex MR point = 1.56 Marriott Bonvoy points!

-This is a very exciting opportunity to make excellent use of your Amex MR Select points from the Cobalt Card and Business Edge Card in particular, and there are also a variety of new opportunities to access a wider range of frequent flyer programs thanks to Marriott Bonvoy’s 40+ airline partners.
+This is an exciting opportunity to make excellent use of your MR points to book hotels, and there are also a variety of new opportunities to access a wider range of frequent flyer programs thanks to Marriott Bonvoy’s 40+ airline partners.
 Let’s delve into all the details.

 30% Transfer Bonus to Marriott Bonvoy